 - Gatsby + some adaptations for microblogging

-The current generation is largely a pretty typical Gatsby blog, but there are some things I’ve added to mine that I think are interesting.
+The current generation is largely a pretty typical Gatsby blog, but there are some things about it that I think are interesting.

-Most of my posts to this site are tweet-style posts, which are one-off thoughts that I don’t spend a lot of time constructing.
+Most of my posts to this site are tweet-style posts: one-off thoughts that I don’t spend a lot of time constructing.
 I want to be able to easily fire these off, similar to how I might write a post on Twitter if I still did that.
 To do that, I’ve been using the super useful app Drafts on my iPhone to write up these posts.
-I have an action that uses the Micropub standard to make the post.
+I have an action in Drafts that uses the Micropub API to create the post.
 I’ve been doing this since Generation 2 of the site, so when I converted to Gatsby, I wanted to reimplement this feature.

 This site doesn’t use a typical commenting system.
 Instead, I only support webmentions, an open standard where someone can reply to (or repost, or like, or bookmark) a post on a site by making one on their own site.
 As a bit of a shortcut, Micro.blog will send webmentions for replies within its system.
 This makes it trivial to do Twitter-like replying in an IndieWeb-friendly way.

 I like displaying these mentions on my site.
 In Generation 2, I implemented support for receiving webmentions myself.
-For Generation 3, I decided to use Webmention.io for this and simplify how much I was responsible for handling.
+For the Gatsby versions of the site, I decided to use Webmention.io for this and cut down on how much data I was responsible for handling by delegating to another service.

 The static rendering of the site doesn’t include any information about webmentions, since that data would get stale very quickly.
 Instead, the React components that render the posts have dynamic effects that only occur when they run in the browser.
 They get the latest mention counts or mention data from Webmention.io and update the page client-side.
 It’s not too different to how Disqus embeds comments in a static page, although it’s much more lightweight.
 Gatsby makes this incredibly easy to do: I wrote this exactly how I would in a traditional React webapp, and it worked exactly how you would expect.